 The admission fee is cash only!!
 If you forget, they have a change machine in the lobby.
 It is a slow ride to the top and if you have a fear of heights it can make that climb more difficult.
 I don’t love heights, but I love the views so I take a deep breath and go for it every time!
 At the top you walk through a small gift shop with postcards and candy.
 They have a small hallway that has many pictures that show the history of the incline.
 I love seeing the pictures with the snow, its amazing.
 This is a must do when visiting the city.

 Kennywood is one of the oldest amusement parks in America.
+It makes it on my things to do with kids in Pittsburgh list because there is something for everyone to enjoy.
 When walking through, it still has some of its original attractions.
 Noah’s Ark is an old school walk through attraction that recently celebrated its 80th anniversary and received a refurbishment.
 It has been a few years since we have visited the park but it is on our list for our next visit.

 Phantom’s Revenge is one of the best roller coasters I have ever ridden and is a must do for anyone who loves coasters.
 The Exterminator is a fun indoor coaster that still offers great thrills without the height of some of the bigger coasters.
 You can bring your own food into the park but be sure to try The Potato Patch that serves fresh cut fries with an assortment of toppings….bacon, cheese, gravy!!